-USDA will Partner with Ukraine to Strengthen Agricultural Collaboration and Fight Global Food Insecurity
+USDA to Partner with Ukraine to Strengthen Agricultural Collaboration, Fight Global Food Insecurity

 “Since February the world has witnessed Russia’s unjustified invasion of Ukraine and the disruption it is causing to agricultural production, trade, and most importantly, food security,” said Secretary Vilsack.
 “Russia’s actions are posing major threats not only to the people of Ukraine but to countries in Africa and the Middle East that rely on the grains and other staples produced in Ukraine.
 Russia is using food as a weapon and a tool of war to threaten the livelihoods of those around the world, and that is something the agriculture community cannot and will not stand for.

 “Ukraine needs the world’s support and this week I met with Ukrainian Minister of Agrarian Policy and Food Mykola Solskyi to express USDA’s commitment to helping rebuild and strengthen Ukraine’s agriculture sector.
 This MOU will amplify the strategic partnership between our two nations and leverage our collective strength to enhance productivity, address supply chain issues, and identify food security challenges.
 This is an important step forward and when implemented will allow us to better fight global food insecurity together.”

 The MOU will establish a three-year partnership driven by the need to address the economic disruptions in the United States and worldwide due to the Russian war on Ukraine.
 It is the latest action being taken by the USDA as the Biden-Harris Administration addresses these problems through an all-of-government approach.